nao1215/sqly/website/content/reference.md

 `--include-hidden-sheets` turns `imported` true for a sheet whose `visible` stays false. `table` is absent for a sheet that was not imported, because there is no table to name.
 The array is absent entirely for a run with no workbook among its inputs, so a consumer reading only `tables` sees what it always saw.

-Sources are sorted by name and each workbook's sheets stay in the order the workbook stores them, so two runs over the same inputs still produce the same bytes.
+`source` is the same string here as in the `tables` entries that workbook produced — an absolute file path, or the URL that was downloaded — whatever the workbook was called on the command line. `sqly --inspect book.xlsx`, `sqly --inspect ./book.xlsx`, and `sqly --inspect "$PWD/book.xlsx"` all report the same path, so the two arrays can be joined on it.
+Sources are sorted by that value and each workbook's sheets stay in the order the workbook stores them, so two runs over the same inputs still produce the same bytes.

 Values use the same JSON encoding `--output-format json` uses: